enspectr/bar-scan-bt/README.md

 The adapter presents scanner as BT keyboard with name started with **EScan** followed by a unique suffix made up of 6 hexadecimal digits.
 Once scanned, the code will be entered using this virtual keyboard at the place where the input focus is currently located.

-Right after powering on the adapter starts in standby state to save power.
-In this state the BT is not turned on so the connection to the host computer is impossible.
+Right after powering on the adapter starts in standby mode to save power.
+In this mode the BT is not turned on so the connection to the host computer is impossible.
 To turn on BT one should press start button once.
 In case there is no connection to the host for more than 5 minutes the adapter switches to standby mode automatically.

 ## Testing